karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 **9.** Used Wordpress version.

 **10.** A list of all the plugins you use.
-Have you tried checking the plugin operation by turning off all others?
-If not, please try whenever possible.
+Have you tried checking the plugin operation by turning off all others and activating the default theme?
+If not, please try whenever possible. **This is very important because other plugins or themes can cause problems.
+Therefore, we recommend disabling all necessary plugins and enabling the default theme.**

 Please remember to include the answers for all 10 questions by adding a thread.
 It is much easier and accelerate the solution of your problem.